cbourke/ComputerScienceI/documents/syllabus.md

 Academic Integrity Policy can be found at
 <https://computing.unl.edu/academic-integrity-policy>

+### Artificial Intelligence Tool Usage

+Various Artificial Intelligence (AI) applications have been developed in recent years (technically called Large Language Models) that can generate code based on user interactions.
+The use of these tools (including but not limited to ChatGPT, GitHub's co-pilot, etc.) in *any* capacity for this course is ***strictly prohibited*** and any such use will be considered a violation of academic integrity.
+Violations may include zeros on assignments or failure of the course.

+These tools have legitimate uses, but not for students in this course.
+You are here to learn the basics of problem solving, programming and computing.
+These tools simply give you answers without you having to think, learn or understand the solution(s) that they give you.
+Often these tools will give you answers that violate academic integrity even if you do not explicitly ask them to do so.
+It would *clearly* be a violation of academic integrity if you asked another *human* to write a program for you and they did so.
+Asking an AI to do so is no different.
+You will not build muscle by having someone else lift weights for you.
+You will not learn anything by having someone else, human or AI, do the learning for you.

+That said, these tools *can* provide a meaningful learning experience if they are properly filtered.
+For that reason, we have enabled (and paid for) access to a *version* of ChatGPT that you *are allowed* to use.
+This version has been designed to *not* provide substantial code or *too much* help that would violate academic integrity.
+The application is called CodeHelp and is available at <https://codehelp.app/>.
+Your instructor will provide a (free) sign up link.

 ## Communication & Getting Help

 The primary means of communication for this course is Piazza, an online